"Our abilities are encouraged, our strengths are recognised and our weaknesses are supported"

 Develop an enquiring mind

-Have strong core values (these are displayed around the school)
+Have strong core values

 Have high expectations of themselves and each other

 Have excellent behaviour

 We aim for the learning experience to:

 Give high quality opportunities that allow children to make links, to make choices and take responsibility for their learning